zhanghfan/learnPython/index.md

 You can use the button to see the contents [Contents](https://github.com/zhanghfan/learnPython/blob/master/markdown/contents.md)
 2. all the Code.
 You can use the button to see the code [Code](https://github.com/zhanghfan/learnPython/blob/master/code)
+3. data structures and algorithms.
-3. data structures and algorithms [DSA](https://github.com/zhanghfan/learnPython/blob/master/dsa)
+You can use the button to see th data structures and algorithms [DSA](https://github.com/zhanghfan/learnPython/blob/master/dsa)

 ### Jekyll Themes